Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

+\textbf{2.
+Late replication timing leads to large increases in mutational burden, but some signatures are more active in early replicating regions}.
+The link between replication timing and overall mutation rate is well established \citep{Dietzen2024}.
+This covariate is defined such that higher values indicate earlier replication timing, which means that a negative $\beta_{k\ell}$ indicates enrichment in later replicating regions.
+Our results indicate strong associations with several signatures, with Sig7, Sig4, and Sig6 being the most affected.
+Our estimates indicate that a one standard deviation increase in late replication timing translates to a 113\% increase in the expected mutations due to oxidative damage (Sig7, $e^{0.76} -1 \approx 1.13$), a 23\% increase in \sbs{1} (Sig6, $e^{0.21} - 1 \approx 0.23$), and a 32\% increase in the faulty APOBEC signature \sbs{2} (Sig 4, $e^{0.28} - 1 \approx 0.32$), holding all other covariates constant.
+In contrast, the other APOBEC-related signature, Sig1, shows decreased activity with later replication timing, with a 10\% decrease per standard deviation.

-It is worth highlighting that current approaches like \texttt{SigProfilerTopography} assess the impact of replication timing by tiling the total genomic signal into deciles and counting the number of mutations from a signature belonging to each bin.
-Then, one tests for the difference between this partition and the one obtained by placing mutations at random genomic locations; see \citet{Otlu_2025} for details.
-Instead, our model bypasses this procedure by providing a direct measurement for the impact of each covariate while retaining the intuitive interpretation of a standard log-linear model.
-Additionally, mutations are typically assigned to a signature only if their attribution probability exceeds a certain threshold (e.g., 90\%), leading to a loss of information.
-For instance, \textsc{cosmic} currently reports that \sbs{10b} is mildly enriched at later replicating areas in colorectal and endometrial cancer, but does not provide results for breast cancer.
-Interestingly, we find that our signature Sig9, despite being active in only a few patients, has the opposite behavior when accounting for all other covariates.
+Existing approaches like \texttt{SigProfilerTopography} \citep{Otlu_2025} assess the impact of replication timing by tiling the total genomic signal into deciles and counting the number of mutations from a signature belonging to each bin.
+Then, these approaches test for a difference between this partition and the one obtained by placing mutations at random genomic locations.
+Mutations are typically assigned to a signature only if their attribution probability exceeds a certain threshold (e.g., 90\%), leading to a loss of information.
+Our model-based approach jointly quantifies the covariate effects, adjusting for other covariates and copy numbers, without loss of information.
+Consequently, our results may differ from previously reported results in some cases: for instance, COSMIC reports that \sbs{10b} is mildly enriched at later replicating areas in colorectal and endometrial cancer.
+In breast cancer, when controlling for several other covariates we find that our Sig9 (which matches to \sbs{10b}) is mildly but positively associated with early replication.